Paul Revere Pottery: Edith Brown

-The pottery's artistic director, Edith Brown (September 10, 1872 - August 27, 1932), was born in Novia Scotia.
+The pottery's artistic director, Edith Brown (September 10, 1872 - August 27, 1932), was born in Nova Scotia.
 In the early 1890s she moved to Boston, where she taught art classes at the North Bennet Street School.
 She met Edith Guerrier while taking an evening class at the Museum School (now the School of the Museum of Fine Arts at Tufts). and in 1908 became director of the pottery studio.
 Brown and Guerrier lived together in an apartment above the pottery in Brighton until Brown's death in 1932.
 Brown is remembered on the Boston Women's Heritage Trail.
 In 2014, her work was included with that of Alice Austin, Sara Galner, Edith Guerrier, Ethel Reed, and Mary H. Northend in an exhibit at the Boston University Art Gallery titled Craft & Modernity: Professional Women Artists in Boston (1890-1920).

 Sara Galner

-One of the pottery's most celebrated artists was Sara Galner (1894-1982), a Jewish Austro-Hungarian immigrant who worked there for over ten years.
+One of the pottery's most celebrated artists was Sara Galner (1894–1982), a Jewish Austro-Hungarian immigrant who worked there for over ten years.
 Galner migrated to the United States with her family in 1901 and grew up on Salem Street in the North End.
 At the age of 14 she left school to go to work, but continued her education at the Central Evening High School and was active in the Saturday Evening Girls.
 In 1911 she went to work full-time at the pottery, where her starting salary was $7 a week.
 She quickly distinguished herself as a decorator with a special talent for floral designs.
 She also worked as a salesperson and eventually became the manager of the pottery's Washington, D.C. store.
 Galner stayed on at the pottery until 1921, when she married Morris Bloom.
 Over 130 ceramic works decorated by Galner are included in the permanent collection of the Museum of Fine Arts, Boston.